 If you are due to take your English language test please continue to check for further updates on test centres, group bookings, and dates via:

-If you have completed your English language test, but are concerned about the validity of your English language evidence as you are unable to sit PLAB 2, please refer to the GMC website for details of who to contact.
+If you have completed your English language test, but are concerned about the validity of your English language evidence as you are unable to sit PLAB 2 in the time allocated, please refer to the GMC website for details of who to contact.